Back to blog

 Denver's great advantage is its dual nature: during the day, you can be seeing dinosaurs in a world-class museum or strolling among Native American art, and by late afternoon, you're 30 minutes from mountain trails, overlooks with plains views, and iconic red rock formations.
 All within a distance that, by American standards, is just a hop away.

-It's also a great destination for families: many of the main museums have interactive areas for kids, parks and gardens are free, and the train connection between the airport and downtown (Union Station) means you don't even need a car for the first few days.
+It's also a great destination for families: many of the main museums have interactive areas for kids, parks and gardens are free, Denver Zoo adds a full City Park outing for children, newer interactive stops like the Museum of Illusions fit easily into a downtown day, and the train connection between the airport and downtown (Union Station) means you don't even need a car for the first few days.

 Museums: The Best of Denver on Unpredictable Weather Days